Week 13: Text and Images that Sell

-Today in class we examined several advertisements and text that sell products or services.
+Last week in class we examined the cultural and demographic aspects of advertisements.
+Today in class we examined several advertisements and text that sell products or services aimed at the general public.
 I would like you to choose two advertisements you find on the Internet and analyze its persuasive elements.
 The advertisement must have an image and words.

 - Post a picture of the ads on your new page.

 - Then, for each ad, examine the text and/or caption and explain how the text & image work together in the advertisement.
 You should approach your analysis from various perspectives, including personal, historical, technical, ethical, cultural, and critical.

 Your writing should contain an introduction (background information about the ad), main points of your analysis, and a conclusion (how it is effective and how it could improve).
 The questions below should be used to help generate your analysis, but by no means are inclusive.